Join us on November 14, 2024 at 10 am WAT (UTC+1) // 11am CAT // 12pm EAT for our webinar session featuring Euan Adie, the CEO of Overton.

 Watch the recording

-The slides will also be made available here: https://africarxiv.ubuntunet.net/handle/1/20
+The slides are available here: https://africarxiv.ubuntunet.net/handle/1/1768

 Speaker’s profile: